 in tracking links (visible when contacts hover over links in emails)

 This helps brand recognition for contacts and can even reduce unsubscribe rates.

-Here's how the preference manager page's address looks like without custom domain
+Here's how the email preference manager page URL appears without a custom domain:

 The same page with custom domain enabled: